nhoening/StoSim/doc/qa/workflows.rst

 in one column in the files.

-To be analysed, the collected data is first *sliced*: you describe the runs which the analysis should represent by variable settings.
+To be analysed, the collected data is first *sliced*: you describe the runs which the analysis should represent by parameter settings.
 The resulting data subset is then *refined*: one or more values can be selected from each file in the sliced subset (e.g. maximal value of the column) or averages and standard deviations can be calculated.

 The result is finally *analysed* graphically with Gnuplot or statistically with the Gnu R package.
-Out of the box, Nicessa supports line plots with error bars and scatter plots (several analysis workflows can be conducted that each result in one plot on the same figure) and F-Tests.
+Out of the box, Nicessa supports line plots with error bars and scatter plots (several analysis workflows can be conducted that each result in one plot on the same figure) and T-Tests.
 You can configure as many analyses as you need and it is possible to write custom gnuplot and R scripts and link them into the workflow.